nulinspiratie/SilQ/documentation/docs/Concepts in SilQ.rst

 >>> layout.start()

-The order of starting `Instruments <Instrument>` is based on their hierarchy: instruments that need to be triggered are started before the instrument that performs the triggering.
+The order of starting Instruments is based on their hierarchy: instruments that need to be triggered are started before the instrument that performs the triggering.
 At the top of the chain is the ``primary_instrument`` (in this case the